How Long Does It Take To Replace A Roof?

 1. Roof Size

 A larger roof means more materials and labor, which can extend the installation time.
 While an average-sized roof might be completed in a day, bigger roofs could take several days.
+A professional crew typically installs 1,000-1,200 square feet per day, giving you a benchmark for expected daily progress.

 2. Roof Pitch and Complexity